kostadubovskiy/2025-Moodys/README.md

 ## Before submission

-Make sure that you devote some time to prepare a brief presentation (5-10 mins) showing your work.
+Make sure that you devote some time to prepare a brief presentation (3-7 mins) showing your work.
 This presentation will be presented on Sunday.

+We encourage you to show your experimental results, and your innovative solutions.

-## Syntax of using IonQ simulator
+## Syntax of using IonQ simulator on qiskit circuit

 Qiskit circuit is used as an example here.